Unfortunately, it's a common occurrence for a Nissan knock sensor code to set on some of the automakers most popular engines and model automobiles.

 can spin it out with your fingertips.

 Replacing this same knock sensor part on the 3 L and 3.3 L Nissan V-6 engines is a whole different animal.
 They mount the knock sensor in the lifter valley of the block on these engines.
+The Chevrolet V8 knock sensors are in the same place and also fail.

 The only way to get at it is to remove the plenum and the intake manifold.
 We consider this a difficult repair even for experienced technicians.
 In the next section we’ll talk about using a relocation kit to avoid having to pull the engine apart.